lak-sh-man/flask-restapi-notes/03-Sql-Alchemy/00-Explaination/07-Basic (anatomy + relationship)/RELATIONSHIP.md

     store = db.relationship("StoreModel", back_populates="items")
 ```

-`ONE-TO-ONE | One Store has one item, One item has one store`
+`ONE-TO-ONE | One Store has one item, Each One item has one store`

 | id       | name                  |